oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 1. The usual way that requires the configuration of |KnpGaufretteBundle|.

-2. A simplified way, where you can reconfigure the already configured adapters with the `config/parameters.yml` file.
+2. A simplified way where you can reconfigure the already configured adapters with the `config/parameters.yml` file.

 .. note::

-    Please take into account that old data that was uploaded to the local storage will not be migrated to a new storage.
+   Be aware that old data uploaded to the local storage will not be migrated to the new storage.

 .. _backend-file-storage-adapters-configuration-with-knpgaufrettebundle:

 File System Adapters Configuration with KnpGaufretteBundle
 ----------------------------------------------------------

-As storage types are the |KnpGaufretteBundle| adapters, you can configure them with manual configuration of this bundle.
+As storage types are the |KnpGaufretteBundle| adapters, you can configure them with the manual configuration of this bundle.

 For example, to use the Oro GridFS Gaufrette adapter, use the ``oro_gridfs`` adapter type.
-To configure a new or reconfigure an existing adapter, add the |KnpGaufretteBundle| configuration in the `Resources/config/oro/app.yml` file of any bundle or the `config/config.yml` file of your application:
+To configure a new or reconfigure an existing adapter, add the |KnpGaufretteBundle| configuration to the `Resources/config/oro/app.yml` file of any bundle or the `config/config.yml` file of your application:

 .. code-block:: yaml